kristeligt-dagblad/dbt_ml/integration_tests/README.md

 1. **BigQuery Project**: You need a GCP project with BigQuery ML enabled
 2. **dbt Profile**: Set up a BigQuery profile named `integration_tests`
-3. **Vertex AI Connection**: For remote model tests, create a Vertex AI connection named `vertexai-connection` in the `eu` region with access to Gemini models
+3. **Vertex AI Connection**: For remote model tests, create a Vertex AI connection named `vertexai-connection` in the `eu` region.
+Make sure to also enable the Vertex AI API.
+Additionally, grant the Vertex AI user role to your authentication method of choice.
+See [here](https://docs.cloud.google.com/bigquery/docs/create-cloud-resource-connection) and [here](https://cloud.google.com/bigquery/docs/generate-text-tutorial#grant-permissions) for reference.

 Example `profiles.yml`: